Lawson schemes for highly oscillatory stochastic differential equations and conservation of invariants: Stochastic Lawson schemes

-see also \cite{debrabant2019esr}.
+see also \citet{debrabant21rkl}.
 The matrices $A_m$ have to be chosen such that \cref{ass:commute} is satisfied.
-In this manuscript, we will distinguish between drift stochastic Lawson (DSL) and full stochastic Lawson (FSL) schemes.
-With a DSL scheme, the splitting is done such that the linear parts $\tilde{A}_m$ of the diffusion terms ($m=1,2,\dotsc,M$) are completely integrated in the nonlinear terms $g_m$, that is, $A_m=0$ for $m=1,2,\dotsc,M$.
-The scheme suggested by \cite{cohen12otn} (denoted by TDSL in the present article) is an example of a DSL scheme, based on the trapezoidal rule \eqref{equ:LawsonTrap}.
-In an FSL scheme, there is at least one nonzero linear diffusion term $A_m$ ($m=1,2,\dotsc,M$) present in the operator ${L^{\tspec}(t)}$.
+Different splittings lead to different schemes.
 The underlying numerical scheme is restored by setting all the linear parts $A_m$ to 0 ($m=0,1,\dotsc,M$).
+In a drift stochastic Lawson scheme (DSL), only the linear drift term is included in the exponential, that is $A_0\not=0$ and $A_m=0$ for $m=1,\dotsc,M$.
+The exponential $e^{\Delta L^n}=e^{h_{{n+1}}A_0}$ is computed only once, and the DSL schemes can be quite efficient.
+The scheme suggested by \citet{cohen12otn} (denoted by TDSL in the present article) is an example of a DSL scheme based on the trapezoidal rule \eqref{equ:LawsonTrap}.
+If $A_m\not=0$ for at least one $m\not=0$, the scheme is denoted as a full stochastic Lawson scheme (FSL).
+In this case the exponentials depend on the stochastic increments and have to be calculated for each step, so the performance of the FSL schemes depends on how efficient this can be done.

-For a continuous splitting between the linear and the nonlinear part, see \cite{erdogan19anc}.
+For a continuous splitting between the linear and the non-linear part, see \citet{erdogan19anc}.